ayushvrma93/p0/calendarly/README.md

 - Finding overlap in schedule between 2 users.
 - See availability of users(max 5), using email id for next n-days.
 - Book a meeting.
-- If a person's slot is already booked for a given time slot, we can still book it, provided the slot is not marked as "unblockable"
+- If a person's slot is already booked for a given time slot, we can still book it, the respondee has to decide which booking they have to entertain.

 [//]: # (## Assumptions:)